wikitongues/language-database/tauto/tauto.md

 Ex: In the [`Context language`:`English`], the [`Sign`:`French`] means the [`Referent`:`Francês`] in the [`Domain`:`Portuguese`]

-A sign is a *content object*[^1] which is the realization of a *referent* within a given *domain*.
-In the context of human language, it is a language vocabulary element.
+The `Referent` is an integral part of a reference statement but remains internal to the system.

 ## Domain